 In honor of National Trails Day, it seemed appropriate to talk about the best Lake Tahoe hikes in South Lake Tahoe.
 Hiking is one of my favorite ways to explore the topography and terrain surrounding the lake.
-That it keeps me in shape for winter is an added bonus.
+That, and it keeps me in shape for winter, is an added bonus.
 With so many terrific hikes here, it’s hard to get bored.
 Below are a few to get you started:

 This short hike near Emerald Bay is best enjoyed in the spring, when Cascade Falls is at its peak.
 The trail contours along a mountain overlooking Cascade Lake, with views of Lake Tahoe and Desolation Wilderness.
 Ambitious hikers can head back to the Bayview trailhead and hike up to Maggie’s Saddle into the Desolation Wilderness.
 Approximately 2 miles round trip.

 Located just behind the Heavenly Village, the Van Sickle Bi-State Park is Tahoe South’s newest park.
-The park’s premier trail, the Van Sickle Trail, connects Stateline to the Tahoe Rim Trail, delivering terrific views within the first mile.
-Hike to the waterfall (0.75 mile one way), or continue up to the junction of the Tahoe Rim Trail (3.6 miles one way).
+The park’s premier trail, the Van Sickle Trail, connects Stateline to the Tahoe Rim Trail, delivering terrific views within the first mile of the hike.
+Hike up to the waterfall (0.75 mile one-way), or continue up to the junction of the Tahoe Rim Trail (3.6 miles one way).
 This is best done as an out and back so you can savor the views on the descent.

-This scenic trail along the shores of Emerald Bay and Lake Tahoe’s west shore boasts terrific panoramas of the lake along a moderate, undulating trail that takes you past cliffs, coves, wildflowers, waterfalls and even an old lighthouse.
+This scenic trail hike along the shores of Emerald Bay and Lake Tahoe’s west shore boasts terrific panoramas of the lake along a moderate, undulating trail that takes you past cliffs, coves, wildflowers, waterfalls and even an old lighthouse.
 Park at either D.L.
-Bliss State Park or Emerald Bay, or both if you wish to hike it point to point.
+Bliss State Park or Emerald Bay, or both if you wish to hike it point-to-point.
 Approximately 6.6 miles one way, 13.2 miles round trip.

 One of the most challenging hikes at Lake Tahoe, this trail takes you to the summit of the tallest mountain in the Tahoe basin (9,735’).
 While it takes effort (admittedly a lot of effort), the views from the top are well worth it.
-Approximately round trip distance is 10 miles, with an elevation change of 3,255 feet.
+This hike is approximately 10 miles roundtrip, with an elevation change of 3,255 feet.
 Note: a hiking permit is required for this trail, and can be obtained at the trailhead.